I have my sights set on fall baking, and can’t wait to have the sweet scent of baked apples and simmering soups perfume my house.

-I generally cook for a crowd of 23 to 25 on the Sunday of the holiday weekend, so everything must be easy for me to make.
-I also work in a tiny urban kitchen with an even tinier toddler underfoot, so it’s imperative that my meal comes together effortlessly, which is why I’m going to rely on my slow cooker to help me out this year.
+When I cook and bake, it’s in a tiny urban kitchen with an even tinier toddler underfoot, so it’s imperative that my meals and goodies come together effortlessly, which is why I like to rely on my slow cooker to help me out.

 Making an apple crisp in the slow cooker couldn’t be easier.
 Just toss the filling ingredients together directly in the slow cooker, sprinkle with a spiced oat topping and cook for 3 hours.
 The secret to keeping it “crisp” and not soggy, is to cover the top of the slow cooker with a piece of paper towel before covering with the lid.
 This will absorb the condensation that forms, preventing it from dripping back down onto the oat mixture.